“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 What makes Cape Maclear so evocative is its lively humanity, busy with its daily chores on the light-gray beach, fishing, playing, washing stuff in the surreally calm waters of the bay, with the islands of Domwe and Thumbwe (Mumbo) as a scenic backdrop.

-The few grocery shops are very basic, hard to find anything more than bread, biscuits, and eggs – but there’s no lack of things to do in Cape Maclear.
+The few grocery shops are very basic, and it is hard to find anything more than bread, biscuits, and eggs – but there’s no lack of things to do in Cape Maclear.

 Besides diving, you can rent kayaks or SUPs (no better place to learn Stand Up Paddling than these table-flat waters), swim, visit local craft shops, listen to the noisy Kid’s Music Band, hike the National Park mountains, and plenty of other stuff (we’ll dedicate another article to these activities).

-From a historical perspective, Cape Maclear was the first attempted site of the Livingstonia Mission but was doomed to fail because of the high mortality rate brought by diseases.
+From a historical perspective, Cape Maclear was the first site considered for the Livingstonia Mission, but it was doomed to fail due to the high mortality from disease.

 Overall, Cape Maclear is one of our favorite places on Lake Malawi.
-There might be better beaches but, if you like to be immersed in Malawian culture and lifestyle, Chombe (Cape Maclear) is the right place for you.
+There might be better beaches, but if you want to immerse yourself in Malawian culture and lifestyle, Chombe (Cape Maclear) is the right place for you.

 Read our complete guide about Cape Maclear and Monkey Bay